 When looking for the right candidate, you’ll know the right mix of skills you need to get the job done.
-But of course, for many roles, the critical soft skills and personality traits are pretty generic.
+But, of course, for many roles, some soft skills and personality traits will be more critical than others.

-Here are the top 7 of each we suggest you test for:
+Here are the top seven of each we suggest you test for:

 - Communication – In an ever-connected world, the ability to communicate well has never been more important.
 Test that your candidates can communicate both in written and verbal formats when running your recruitment.

-- Leadership & Management – Especially for those in senior positions, managing others and leading by example is essential.
+- Leadership & Management – Managing others and leading by example is essential, especially for those in senior positions.
 Make sure your candidates have the ability to do both.

 - Problem-Solving – Being a superstar employee is all about handling the problems thrown at you to find the best solution.
-Make sure your candidates are expert problem solvers who can think outside the box.
+Ensure your candidates are expert problem solvers who can think outside the box.

 - Time Management – Everyone’s always busy.
 The best employees are the ones who can manage their time by prioritizing the tasks that really matter to deliver what their business needs.

-- Teamwork – No individual can do everything on their own, so they must work well within a team.
+- Teamwork – No individual can do everything independently, so they must work well within a team.
 Whether as a team member, a leader, or a manager, make sure your candidates work well with others and aren’t afraid to get stuck in!